DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_I.md

 colnames(wareCountsMat) <- c('T1', 'T2', 'T3')
 wareCountsMat
 ```
-    - How cool is that?
-Ww have a number matrix with row and column names to help us keep track.
+How cool is that?
+We have a number matrix with row and column names to help us keep track.
-    - On to the answer to our question.
+On to the answer to our question.
 Here is the code:
 ```
 ( wareCountsMat %*% wareMidPoints) / rowSums( wareCountsMat)
 ```